ikem-krueger/ikem-krueger.github.io/_drafts/2017-10-25-flash-uses-alsa-instead-of-pulseaudio.md

 mint-flashplugin-24: /opt/mint-flashplugin-24/libflashplayer.so
 ```

-So I thought I give it a go, and installed `flashplayer-mozilla`:
+So I thought I give it a go and removed `mint-flashplugin-11`, `mint-flashplugin-24` and installed `flashplayer-mozilla`:

 ```
+sudo apt-get remove mint-flashplugin-11 mint-flashplugin-24
 sudo apt-get install flashplayer-mozilla
 ```

-Which replaced mint-flashplugin-24 that fixed it.
+Which fixed it.